 “I’m always pleasantly surprised that new and interesting projects and people continue to find me.
 I hope I’ll always be in great music groups, I hope there will always be events to play and I know there will always be opportunities to learn,” Barnow said.

-Finally, as is the cherry on top for each Life That Matters piece, are there any words of wisdom that Barnow wishes to leave with us?
+Finally, as is the cherry on top for each Life in the Spotlight piece, are there any words of wisdom that Barnow wishes to leave with us?

 “There are so many memes and maxims out there to inspire folks to be at peace and experience the fulfillment that is their reality,” Barnow said.
 “Seneca wrote, ‘Si judicas, cognosce...’ which means ‘If you judge, inquire...’ and I appreciate the simplicity of that.
 The world, its inhabitants and their beliefs are worth knowing even if they can’t be understood.
 Compassion and consideration are important components to any true success.
 But there’s also something to be said for just putting on some rock and roll real loud and shaking your whole being to it because life ought not be austere to the point of closure or, worse, denial.
 Frivolous fun is good for what ails us most of the time.”

 Nod in agreement, everyone, because he’s right.
 There’s nothing better than a giving heart and rockin’ out without inhibitions.
-There is little wonder why Zebulun Barnow is a Valpo Life That Matters.
+There is little wonder why Zebulun Barnow is a Valpo Life in the Spotlight.